NikiforovAll/xmindcsharp/README.md

     * links between topic
     * hyper-links

+* write .xmind to XDocument converter

 * add guide for conventional commits and probably automate stuff around that approach.
 * add appsettings file to assembly/manifest (deployment stage/flow)
 * add Travis/Appveyor support

-* write .xmind to XDocument converter
-* add exception handling for different cases, custom exceptions (?)
-* reusable validation logic across Writers
-  * IXMindWriterOutputConfig
-  * investigate for more
-* zip finilizer for FileWriter
 ### Prerequisites

 What things you need to install the software and how to install them